-While it is not unusual for a film title to change from one geographic region to another, whether for linguistic or cultural (or marketing) reasons, it is more rare to see the name of its heroine also change so radically; in particular, when the character’s name is also the title of the film.
+While it is not unusual for a film title to change from one geographic region to another, whether for linguistic or cultural (or marketing) reasons, it is rarer to see the name of its heroine also change so radically; in particular, when the character’s name is also the title of the film.

 The reasons behind the change of name are not completely clear, but a tweet from Disney España gives an important clue: ‘Moana’ is registered as a trademark in Spain, and in a number of other European countries, hence the change to Vaiana in Europe.
 According to the INDAC blog, one of the creators of the cartoon, John Musker, also confirmed this information at the last Annecy Film Festival.
 ‘Moana’ is not legally available for use in most European countries and, given that ‘Vai’ means ‘water’ and ‘Moana’ means ‘ocean’, the sense is ultimately the same.

 Of course, there may be additional reasons behind Disney's decision, but – as a general rule – changing a character’s (and film’s) name in this way, has significant financial implications, and requires additional investment in communication to avoid confusion in the marketplace.

 The importance of trademark searching

 It takes time, resources and money to create distinctive and effective company, brand and trade names.
 But, how can you be sure that the mark you've selected hasn't been registered or isn't being used by another party already?
 Trademark searching provides a quick and simple means to investigate the availability of a chosen brand and trade name in sectors and countries of business.